-Wow!
-Your class report’s so neat and organized.
+Well done!
+Your class report is so neat and organized.

-You managed to divide your Google Docs document into 2 columns to make your paper look like a newspaper.
+You managed to divide your Google Docs document into two columns to make your paper look like a newspaper.

 How exactly did you do that?